geosolutions-it/doc-gn3/source/gn-install/geonet_install.rst

 - replace Spring property values in declared beans,
 - replace pieces of Geonetwork XML configuration files.

-Replacing and overriding may be quite complex, so here a recap of the configuration `flow`:
+Here a recap of the configuration `flow`:

 - In ``setenv.sh``: set the position of the ``config-overrides.xml`` file

   - In ``config-overrides.xml``:

-    - Import the file containing Spring definitions of the database.
+    - Set the properties related to the DB connection parameters.

-      You'll have to edit it to choose either postgres (``config-db-postgres.xml``) or oracle (``config-db-oracle.xml``).

-      - In file ``config-db-*.xml``:

-        - Load the property file ``geonetwork.properties``, which contains the property definitions used to connect to the DB, used in other internal XML files.
-        - Define 3 Spring beans needed to setup the proper DBMS.

     - Import the Spring definition of the datastore (``config-datastore.xml``).
       If this file is not imported, a shapefile will be created for handling the spatial index.

-    - Set the DMBS dialect according to the choosen DB.

 Config file: ``setenv.sh``